viamrobotics/docs/README.md

 ### Linting

-We are using `markdownlint` to ensure consistentcy in our documentation.
-Be sure that you have the [markdownlint VS Code extenstion](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) install locally.
+We are using `markdownlint` to ensure consistency in our documentation.
+Be sure that you have the [markdownlint VS Code extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) installed locally.

 ### Front Matter